Lt. Col. James Vendetti promoted to Colonel at 109th Airlift Wing

 |0

 This work, Lt.
-Col. James Vendetti promoted to Colonel at 109th Airlift Wing [Image 6 of 6], by MSgt Jamie Spaulding, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Col. James Vendetti promoted to Colonel at 109th Airlift Wing, by MSgt Jamie Spaulding, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.